Steffen Freund: Television career

 In 2006, he appeared alongside Boris Becker in a special England v.
 Germany edition of the popular panel show They Think It's All Over.
 At the start of the 2011–12 season, Freund began working as a pundit for Eurosport's coverage of the German Bundesliga and Sky Deutschland.
 He is also a co-commentator for the English world feed of the Bundesliga.

 Personal life

 Freund is married and has one son and two daughters.
-His son, Niklas, plays as a goalkeeper for SV Empor Berlin FC, having previously played for VCD Athletic and Redbridge.
+His son, Niklas, was as a football goalkeeper for SV Empor Berlin FC, having previously played for VCD Athletic and Redbridge, before switched over in May 2018 to American football as Wide receiver for the Berlin Bears, Berlin Adler Academy and currently at Berlin Rebels in the German Football League.